Chapter Study Guide: Separable Equations

 Separable Differential Equation

-- Definition: A first-order ODE where the derivative can be strictly factored into an $x-dependent function multiplied by a y-dependent function.
+- Definition: A first-order ODE where the derivative can be strictly factored into an -dependent function.

 -